-- Vulnerability Reduction: Presentations are invited relating to design, analysis, and structures technologies that reduce aircraft vulnerability.
+- Vulnerability Reduction: Presentations relating to design, analysis, and structures technologies that reduce aircraft vulnerability.
 Topics may include threat and structural response modeling, advanced structural concepts for ballistic tolerance, integrating ballistic protection into primary structure, and design criteria and concepts for optimizing ballistic protection while minimizing cost and weight.

 The Specialists’ Meeting General Chair is Mr. Jon Schuck, US Army RDECOM.
 Technical Chairs are Dr. Karen Jackson, NASA Langley, Dr. Mark Robeson, US Army RDECOM, and Mr. Nate Bordick, US Army RDECOM.

 The Call for Papers and additional information can be found at http://www.ahs-hrc.org/next-symposiumhelmot.html.
 The abstract submittal deadline was Monday, July 22, 2013.
 A downloadable flyer is available here: Rotorcraft Structures and Suvivability Flyer

 Are you interested in exhibiting or sponsoring the meeting?
 Contact David Meyer, Exhibit Chair, for more information or download the Exhibit Rules and Regulations or Contract for Exhibit Display Space here.

 Do you like golf?
 Here is an opportunity to sponsor the Hampton Roads Chapter Four-Person "Shamble" Golf Tournament to benefit the local USO chapter.
 Don't miss out on this fun event on October 28 right before the Rotorcraft Structures and Survivability Specialists' Meeting.
 See Golf Tournament Flyer for more details.